-- 57. Meta took steps to conceal the fact that it had infringed copyright material in training Llama.
-These steps include: - (a) Representing in February 2023 in a paper published by Meta called ""[Llama 1]: Open and Efficient Foundation Language Models" that the Books3 Data set was a "publicly available dataset" which implied that it was in the public domain when Meta knew that the dataset contained copyrighted material; - (b) Training Llama to respond in a misleading way if a user asked if it was built off of copyrighted material; - (c) Removing copyright management information from material before it was fed into Llama so that the LLM did not itself learn that it was built off of copyrighted material.
+- 32. Anthropic took steps to conceal the fact that it had infringed copyright material in training Claude.
+These steps include: - (a) Training Claude to respond in a misleading way if a user asked if it was built off of copyrighted material; - (b) Removing copyright management information from material before it was fed into Claude so that the LLM did not itself learn that it was built off of copyrighted material.

-Meta Benefited
+Anthropic Benefited

-- 58. Training the LLM on copyrighted materials including the Copyrighted Works has improved the performance of the Meta LLMs. - 59.
-Meta has monetized, currently monetizes, and plans in the future to continue to monetize, both directly and indirectly, the Meta LLMs.
+- 33. Training the LLM on copyrighted materials including the Copyrighted Works has improved the performance of the Anthropic LLMs. - 34.
+Anthropic has monetized, currently monetizes, and plans in the future to continue to monetize, both directly and indirectly, the Anthropic LLMs. - 35.
+In the 4 years since its founding, Anthropic has grown to have a valuation of over \$60 billion USD.